Pieter1821/My-Todo-App/README.md

 # My-Todo-App

-My React App is a simple, user-friendly web application that allows users to perform various tasks.
+ is a simple, user-friendly web application that allows users to perform various tasks.

 ## Features